 Bladder dysfunction, a urogenital neuropathy, is also known as diabetic cystopathy.
 Just like in other organs, the nerves that control the bladder can be affected.
 Urine is made by the kidneys and travels through two tubes (ureters) into the bladder.
 The bladder is like a balloon and stores the urine.
 When the bladder is full, the nerves send signals to the brain saying it needs to be emptied.
 During urination, the bladder muscles squeeze and two valves (sphincters) open to allow urine to flow out of the body through the urethra (a tube).

 Treatment depends on the person’s symptoms and the effect of these symptoms have on a person’s daily life, and on the urodynamic test results.
-This may include medications, surgeries, and lifestyle modifications.
-Behavioral changes include keeping glucose as close to target range as possible, stopping smoking, losing weight if overweight or obese, changes in fluid intake, and bladder training (emptying bladder every 2-4 hours).1,7,8
+This may include medications, surgeries and lifestyle modifications.
+Behavioral changes include keeping blood glucose as close to target range as possible, stopping smoking, losing weight if overweight or obese, changes in fluid intake and bladder training (emptying bladder every two to four hours).1,7,8

 Both females and males can experience sexual dysfunction due to neuropathy.
 In addition to affecting the physical ability to have and/or enjoy sex, libido can be affected.3

 Neuropathy is the leading cause of impotence, also known as erectile dysfunction (ED), in men (the person can no longer have or keep an erection firm enough to have sex).
 Erectile dysfunction occurs three and a half times more in men with diabetes than in men without diabetes.
 High blood glucose can cause damage to the tiny blood vessels and nerves that control sexual response and also reduce blood flow to the penis.
 Additionally, some medications, as well as medical conditions and surgeries, can also contribute to ED.1,3,9